The Rule of Thirds

-The Rule of Thirds is an album by Death In June released in 2008 as CD and LP (2x10").
+The Rule of Thirds is an album by Death in June released in 2008 as CD and LP (2x10").

 This is the first actual studio release since the 2001 album All Pigs Must Die.
 The stripped-down neofolk sound of the album has been likened to Rose Clouds of Holocaust, Brown Book and But, What Ends When the Symbols Shatter?.

 Track listing

+All music and lyrics by Douglas P.